Organization of the peer review

 After the open discussion

 After the open discussion, no more community comments and referee comments can be accepted.
-However, the contact author and the topical editor of the manuscript in discussion have the opportunity to post final author comments and editor comments.
+However, the contact author and the topic editor of the manuscript in discussion have the opportunity to post final author comments and editor comments.
 Following conclusion of the discussion period, the authors are welcome to submit a revised version of the manuscript.
 The upload must be accompanied by a detailed description of the changes made in response to the comments made during the discussion phase and a copy of the manuscript that highlights the changes made.
 The author comments should be structured in a clear and easy-to-follow sequence: (1) comments from referees/public, (2) authors' response, and (3) authors' changes in manuscript.

 The response time is expected to be 2 weeks (can be extended to 4 weeks).